The man himself.

 Other works by Lewis Carroll provide examples of:

-- Comically Missing the Point: Citation needed, but he released Alice in Wonderland at the same time as a book of his on mathematical theory.
-Queen Victoria was so charmed by Alice that she requested Carroll produce another book like his latest.
+- Comically Missing the Point: A popular myth is that when Alice in Wonderland was published at the same time as a book of his on mathematical theory, Queen Victoria was so charmed by Alice that she requested Carroll produce another book like his latest.
 A short time later he sent her a new math textbook, hot off the presses.
+When Carroll heard the story, he said that he wished it had happened.

-- He Also Did: Aside from his work in mathematics, he was also an Anglican deacon and in his time, a well-known photographer.
+- He Also Did: Aside from his work in mathematics, he was also an Anglican deacon and a well-known pioneer of photography.

 - Instructional Dialogue (though not so much in the Alice books as in his less famous mathematical writings)